The Fairness-Accuracy Pareto Front: Introduction

+Almost all techniques for finding the Pareto front are based on scalarization, i.e., turning the vector objective into a scalar one by aggregating the individual objectives.
+A successful scalarization scheme should satisfy the following two desiderata. \begin{enumerate}[label=D\arabic*. , wide=0.5em, leftmargin=*] \item The solutions to the scalarized objective are (weakly) Pareto optimal. \item All Pareto optimal points are recoverable from the scalarization scheme. \end{enumerate}

+\paragraph{Linear scalarization} The simplest scalarization scheme is the linear scalarization scheme \citep{emmerich2018tutorial}.
+Here the vector objective is replaced with a weighted sum, which we will call a \textbf{linear scalarization problem (LSP)},

+Sometimes the constraint, $\sum_{i=1}^k \lambda_i = 1$, is imposed, but this is not in fact necessary, e.g., if the individual objectives are not normalized.
+The linear scalarization scheme satisfies desideratum D1.
+Specifically, no matter the weights $\lambda_i$ chosen, a solution of the linear scalarization problem is weakly Pareto optimal, see Proposition 8 in \citep{emmerich2018tutorial}.
+However, the linear scalarization scheme critically fails desideratum D2.
+In fact, it is only able to recover points on the \textit{convex hull} of the Pareto front \citep{Das1997}.
+In particular, when the Pareto front of interest is non-convex, the naive linear scalarization scheme may only find such $\theta$ that strongly favors one of the objectives \citep{emmerich2018tutorial}.
+We illustrate this phenomenon in Figure \ref{fig:lsp}.

+Despite the known drawbacks to the linear scalarization scheme for finding Pareto optimal points, almost all train-time algorithmic fairness methods, to be reviewed in the following section, ascribe to this approach.
+To see this, we note that many popular algorithmic fairness techniques minimize an objective of the form

+where $\theta$ is the model parameters to be learned.
+That is, they regularize the learning algorithm by employing the fairness criterion as a penalty term during training \citep{Hardt2016,Joseph2016,Zafar2017AISTATS,Zafar2017WWW}.
+It is easy to recognize this constrained optimization as the linear scalarization problem in Equation \eqref{eq:convexcombo_general}.
+Thus existing algorithmic-fairness methods can be expected to inherit all the limitations of the linear scalarization scheme in regards to finding Pareto optimal points.

-Rather than considering fairness as a regularising term, we treat fairness and predictive accuracy each as equally important objectives.
-The proposed work will make careful consideration of the competing forces of fairness and accuracy by utilising the concept of the Pareto front, a set of “optimal” points where no single objective can be improved without worsening another objective.
-In particular we propose a methodology for estimating the fairness-accuracy Pareto front of general learning algorithms with special focus on fully-connected feedforward neural networks.
-The final result is a set of learning parameters spanning the fairness-accuracy space from the high-accuracy-low-fairness corner to the high-fairness-low-accuracy corner.
-This could then be consulted by an interested party, e.g.\ a relevant regulatory body, to decide on a configuration of the algorithm with the acceptable trade-off.
+\paragraph{Proposal} In this work, we use instead the Chebyshev scalarization scheme (Section \ref{sec:pareto}) to find the fairness-accuracy Pareto front of a deep neural network classifier.
+The Chebyshev scheme is no more computationally burdensome than the linear scheme while enjoying theoretically superior performance when the Pareto front is non-convex (as it may well be).
+The final deliverable is a set of neural networks spanning the fairness-accuracy space from the high-accuracy-low-fairness corner to the high-fairness-low-accuracy corner.
+This could then be consulted by an interested party, e.g.\ a relevant regulatory body, to decide on a particular classifier with the acceptable trade-off.